hmchen47/DataScience/ML/MLNN-Hinton/13-BeliefNets.md

       + working better
       + required less expertise
       + produced repeatable results
-      + much fancier theory
+      + much better and fancier theory
   + actual reasons
     + computers: thousands of times too slow
-    + labeled datasets: hundreds of times too small
+    + labeled datasets: hundreds of times too small for the regime in which backpropagation would really shine
+    + deep networks:
-    + deep networks: too small and not initialized sensibly
+      + too small and not initialized sensibly
+      + gradient die too fast because of small initialized weights
-  + these issues preenting from being successful for tasks where it would eventual be a big win
+  + these issues preenting from being successful for tasks, including vision and speech, where it would eventual be a big win

 + A spectrum of machine learning tasks
   + Typical Statistics $\longleftrightarrow$ Artificial Intelligence